GovTechSG/singpass-myinfo-oidc-helper/README.md

 ## Updating Myinfo domains

 - Myinfo domains including `MyinfoComponents` and various enums are auto generated via `npm run generate-myinfo-typings '<swagger file>'`
-- Swagger file needs to be downloaded from <https://api.singpass.gov.sg/developers>
+- Swagger file needs to be downloaded from <https://public.cloud.myinfo.gov.sg/myinfo/tuo/myinfo-tuo-specs.html>
+  - Note: there are different variants, this is for Government Digital Services which has the person-basic api
 - The script will also fetch and generate enums from <https://api.singpass.gov.sg/assets/api-lib/myinfo/downloads/myinfo-api-code-tables.xlsx>

 ### Folder / file structure of `src/myinfo/domain`